Can I Bring a Wrongful Termination Claim if I'm in a Union?

 If an employee believes they were wrongfully terminated, the first step is to review their union’s CBA.
 They should also contact their union representative and inform them of the situation.
 It is essential to retain anything the employee may have in writing that can support their claim.

-Sometimes, termination is related to union activities or a violation of the CBA.
-An employee must file a complaint with the Regional Office within six months of the occurrence.
-The Regional Office will investigate the charge and issue a complaint if it is determined to be a valid claim.
+Sometimes, employers fire workers for union activities or in violation of the CBA.
+An employee must file a complaint with the Regional Office within six months of the incident.
+The Regional Office will investigate the charge and issue a complaint if the worker has a valid claim.

 Differences From Non-Union Wrongful Termination Claims

 All states except Montana are at-will employment states.
-In these states, you can be terminated anytime and for any reason that doesn’t violate state law, federal law, or public policy.
+In these states, you can lose your job anytime and for any reason that doesn’t violate state law, federal law, or public policy.
 If you have evidence that you were wrongfully terminated, your recourse is to file a wrongful termination lawsuit.
 Common legal reasons for wrongful termination include termination because of an employee being a whistleblower, discrimination, or filing a workers’ compensation claim.

 This avenue of recovery is available for union employees.
 However, they also have a separate ability to seek recovery through their union.
 Employees who can show they were wrongfully terminated may file a lawsuit through the court system and a complaint with their union.